BART Streams: Real-time Reconstruction Using a Modular Framework for Pipeline Processing: Methods

 Second, the 2D-FFT is sequentially performed on every slice using the loop options:

 Third, data is read by the looped \texttt{fft} command from a previously created text file using the stream protocol:

 In a second experiment, we measure the speed-up for a simple reconstruction pipeline where streaming and looping enable parallelization of consecutive reconstruction steps.
-For this, a customizable delay is added to the input stream, simulating per-slice acquisition time in an MRI measurement.
+A customizable delay is added to the input stream, simulating per-slice acquisition time.
 The output of the \texttt{copy}-tool is then forwarded to the \texttt{fft}-tool directly via a pipe, causing the processes to run in parallel:

 This is compared to the static variant: